IT'S SAFE AND LEGAL!

 Do I have to be a current student at a U.S. university to participate?

 No. The program is open to current students and non-students.
-You do not have be enrolled at a U.S. university to participate in our Artist Residency and Bootcamp programs.
+You do not have be enrolled at a U.S. university to participate in our Academy or Artist Residency programs.

 Will I be safe in Cuba?